 Alchemist lab, created with Arkenforge

 This is a rendering of the fancy alchemical laboratory from the Stronghold Builder's Guidebook.
 Since up to four people can use this lab, it has four tables strewn with materials and four basins of water.
 The large fireplace serves everyone, as does a chest for the most precious creations.
 I used bookshelves along one wall because I couldn't find blackboards among the objects I have in Arkenforge, but they work fine.
-Each square represents 2.5 feet.
+Each larger square represents 2.5 feet.
 The floor is tile and the walls are stone, just in case.
 This room could be a part of a castle but it could be attached to just a few other rooms in a simple shop.

 Together, I've found these resources to be very useful and fun for myself and my players.
 Give them a chance, use them a little, and you'll probably be glad you did.

 Resources are free for personal use; please do not offer them for sale or claim them as your own work.

 Please do not repost material elsewhere; link to this site instead.
 Thank you, and happy gaming!